-A cake of white tea made in Yue Guang Bai style from sweet old trees aged from 300 to 500 years.
+A cake of Moonlight white tea from sweet old trees aged from 300 to 500 years.

-White tea is not afraid of dry storage, although I do not recommend drying it out.
-However, if you store shengs and at least somewhat monitor the humidity in the room, I definitely recommend taking these cakes for storing.
-An aged white tea made of high-quality old trees material is a real gem in any collection and is sometimes more valuable than the sheng pu-erh of the same age.
+As usual, I recommend taking these cakes for storing.
+An aged white tea made from high-quality old trees material is a real gem in any collection and is sometimes more valuable than the sheng pu-erh of the same age.

 Hay, vanilla, no astringency or bitterness.
 Ends with some floral and citrus notes.
 This tea surprised me quite a bit.
 It has a lot of light flavors that are distinct enough to be recognized.